College of Communication and Information

 For more information, please visit https://ischool.cci.fsu.edu/academics/graduate/ or consult the "School of Information" listing in this Graduate Bulletin.

-The College of Communication and Information has developed a combined bachelor’s to master’s degree program (BS to MS) combining a bachelor’s degree in Communication and Digital Media or Professional Communication and a master’s degree in either Integrated Marketing Communication; Media and Communication Studies; or Public Interest Media and Communication programs.
+The College of Communication and Information has developed a combined bachelor's/ master's pathway (BS/MS, BA/MA) combining a bachelor's degree in Communication and Digital Media or Professional Communication and a master's degree in the Integrated Marketing Communication; Media and Communication Studies; or Public Interest Media and Communication programs.
 This pathway provides eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework.
-These twelve semester hours may count toward both the BS and MS degrees.
-Check the Web site for more details: http://cci.fsu.edu.
+These twelve semester hours may count toward both the bachelor's and master's degrees.
+Check the website for more details: https://cci.fsu.edu/.

-The College of Communication and Information has also developed a combined bachelor’s to master’s degree program (BS to MS) combining a bachelor’s degree in Information Technology with a master’s degree in Information Technology.
-This program offers eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework, which may be counted toward both the BS and MS degrees.
-Check the Web site for more details: http://cci.fsu.edu.
+The College of Communication and Information has also developed a combined bachelor's/master's pathway (BS/MS) combining a bachelor's degree in Information Technology with a master's degree in Information Technology.
+This pathway offers eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework, which may be counted toward both the BS and MS degrees.
+Check the website for more details: https://cci.fsu.edu/.

-The College of Communication and Information offers graduate students opportunities to enrich their learning experiences through participation in a variety of research centers, service, classroom facilities, and student professional organizations These include the following centers and institutes:
+The College of Communication and Information offers opportunities for graduate students to enrich their learning experiences through participation in a variety of research centers, service, classroom facilities, and student professional organizations These include the following centers and institutes: